floridayoder/ATSMileage/docs/api-contract.md

 # Mileage Tracking API Contract

-This document defines the REST API used by the React Native app to communicate with the Cloudflare Workers backend.
-It is aligned with the D1 schema and the OpenAPI specification.
+This document defines the REST API used by the React Native app to communicate with the Azure Functions backend.
+It is aligned with the Azure SQL Database schema and the OpenAPI specification.

 ---

 # 1. Authentication

-## POST /auth/register
+~~ ## POST /auth/register
 Create a new user.

 ### Request